wazo-platform/wazo-auth/README.md

 ## Configuration

-The default config is `/etc/wazo-auth/config.yml`, you could override in `/etc/wazo-auth/conf.d/`
+The default configuration file is located in `/etc/wazo-auth/config.yml`.
+As with all other Wazo services, it can be overridden (and should only be overridden this way) with YAML files located in `/etc/wazo-auth/conf.d/`.

 ## Enabling the users registration API